tiremaker/raporlama/CONTRIBUTING.md

     * If an issue exists and someone is working on it, please contact this person.
     * If an issue exists and no one is working on it, assign it to yourself or write a comment.
-    * If no issue exists, contact the Online Accounting Lite team via the forums or the Slack channel first!
+    * If no issue exists, contact the InvoicePlane team via the forums or the Slack channel first!
       We would like to discuss what you want to do before you start to work.

 2. ALWAYS reference the issue ID (e.g. IP-317) in all commits you create for this issue.